 The success of a project is often dependent on more than just superior engineering, procurement and construction.
 Recognition of the various stakeholders, their issues or concerns and how to address and/or mitigate those challenges is critical.
 Consultation with stakeholders is more than an obligation for regulatory approval.
 It is a collective opportunity to minimize loss, maximize benefit and achieve outcomes greater than the sum of their parts.
-Nicholas Woodfield leads our Stakeholder Engagement Team.
-With 15 years of working in public policy and government relations, Nicholas’ experience is bonding all of the relationships together so that projects run smoothly and on time.
+Our Stakeholder Engagement Team has over 20 years experience of working in public policy and government relations.
+Our experience is bonding all of the relationships together so that projects run smoothly and on time.
 Federal, provincial, regional and municipal governments, including First Nations and environmental organizations, international corporations and local farms are engaged professionally to achieve and exceed the desired goals.
 Ridge National is committed to providing the expertise necessary for sustaining mutual interests amongst all stakeholders.
 With this leadership, Ridge National provides the engagement of the tools required for sustainable mutual interests among clients, the public, the government and First Nations.

 We at Ridge National recognize the importance of stakeholder issues to the success of your project and offer an experienced team to identify and manage those issues to ensure that your project can be constructed profitably and responsibly.